 Create VLAN100.
 Switch(config)#vlan 100

-Enable the global 802.1x function
+Enable the global 802.1x function Switch(config)#dot1x enable

-Enable the 802.1x function on port Ethernet1/0/2
+Enable the 802.1x function on port Ethernet1/2 Switch(config)#interface ethernet1/2 Switch(Config-If-Ethernet1/2)#dot1x enable

-Switch(config)#interface ethernet1/0/2

 Set the link type of the port as access mode.

-Switch(Config-If-Ethernet1/0/2)#switch-port mode access
+Switch(Config-If-Ethernet1/2)#switch-port mode access

 Set the access control mode on the port as portbased.

-Switch(Config-If-Ethernet1/0/2)#dot1x port-method portbased
+Switch(Config-If-Ethernet1/2)#dot1x port-method portbased

 Set the access control mode on the port as auto.

-Switch(Config-If-Ethernet1/0/2)#dot1x port-control auto
+Switch(Config-If-Ethernet1/2)#dot1x port-control auto

-Set the port's Guest VLAN as 100.
+Set the port's Guest VLAN as 100.Switch(Config-If-Ethernet1/2)#dot1x guest-vlan 100Switch(Config-If-Ethernet1/2)#exit

-Switch(Config-If-Ethernet1/0/2)#dot1x guest-vlan 100

-Using the command of show running-config or show interface ethernet1/0/2, users can check the configuration of Guest VLAN.
+Using the command of show running-config or show interface ethernet1/2, users can check the configuration of Guest VLAN.
 When there is no online user, no failed user authentication or no user gets offline successfully, and more authentication-triggering messages (EAP-Request/Identity) are sent than the upper limit defined, users can check whether the Guest VLAN configured on the port takes effect with the command show vlan id 100.

-2.3.2 Examples of IPv4 Radius Applications
+3.3.2 Examples of IPv4 Radius Applications